onedata/onedata-documentation/docs/user-guide/onedatafs.md

 Onedata supports metadata for each file or directory, which is accessible via the virtual filesystem through the extended attribute mechanism.
-Since no such API is provided by `PyFilesystem`, `OnedataFS` provides additional methods which allow interacting with the metadata directly.
+Since no such API is provided by `PyFilesystem`, `OnedataFS` provides additional methods that allow interacting with the metadata directly.

 For example to list extended attributes defined for `file.txt`: